panzerdp/dmitripavlutin.com/posts/176-typescript-record/index.md

 ---
-title: "Why I Like the Record Type in TypeScript"
+title: "Record Type in TypeScript"
 description: "Record<K, V> is a utility type that simplifies typing object in TypeScript.
 Let's see how you can advantage from it."
 published: "2023-04-27"
 modified: "2023-04-27"